Hours of Operation:

 Q. How long is the adoption process?

 A. The length of the adoption process depends on the dog.
-Some of our dogs will need to work with our trainer and their potential owners for a while before they are ready to go home.
+Some of our dogs will need to work with our adoption counselor or a trainer and their potential owners for a while before they are ready to go home.
 It is taken on a case by case basis working with your family, and making sure the dog can successfully integrate into your home.
 There are some other factors that can hold up an adoption to make it longer than normal.
 If the dog needs to be cleared medically, or needs training, if there are multiple applicants, and more.
-Our trainer will give you an idea of how long it will take during the meet & greet with the dog you’re interested in.
+Our adoption coordinator will give you an idea of how long it will take during the meet & greet with the dog you’re interested in.

 Q. Does DAWG allow adopters to foster the dog before deciding to adopt them to see if it will work out?